Intent: How we aim to grow scientists

 Teachers may develop their own resources or source from elsewhere.
 The subject leader can be consulted at any time to assist with planning, resourcing or support with subject knowledge.

 The PLAN matrices https://www.ase.org.uk/resources/plan-matrices can be used to support planning in depth coverage of each objective, identifying key vocabulary for each topic and suggestions for further learning applications suitable for discovery learning.
+These can also be used to support teacher assessment judgements.

 Each topic covered must include working scientifically lessons, teachers can refer to year group Ogden Overviews to ensure coverage across all strands of WS.
 Teachers can refer to our skills progression document to ensure specific year group coverage and a progression throughout the school.